 This was my last stopping point before I rejoined the main road and headed back to Bute, glad to have made the most of a beautiful autumn day and discover a few more hidden treasures on my doorstep.

-Although I started this particular journey in Otter Ferry, I would actually recommend making a full day of it and starting (or ending) 12 miles further south on the east shore at Portavadie where you will find a spa resort, marina and the abandoned village of Polphail.
+Although I started this particular journey in Otter Ferry, I would actually recommend making a full day of it and starting (or ending) 12 miles further south on the east shore at Portavadie where you will find a spa resort, marina.

 From Portavadie continue north to the historic village of Kilfinan and look out for another medieval church which houses one of the best collections of ancient burial stones in the west of Scotland.
 It is also the ancient resting place of the Chiefs of Clan Lamont.
 From here head to Otter Ferry and continue north looking out for all the points of interest that I've mentioned above.